 |Museums & Exhibitions|

 Hermitage Amsterdam – Exhibition 1917.
-From Romanov to Revolution is expected to open 11 Feb and runs until 17 Sep 2017.
-Outsider Art Museum (in the Hermitage) includes world-class art works by Dutch and international outsider artists.
+From Romanov to Revolution is running 4 Feb until 17 Sep 2017.
+Also at the Hermitage: Outsider Art Museum includes world-class art works by Dutch and international outsider artists; and permanent exhibition Portrait Gallery of the Golden Age.

 National Maritime Museum Drive | 100 years of Collecting, exhibition about the history of the museum's unique collection.
 Runs 1 Oct 2016 to 2 Jul 2017.